Menu

 beginners love it – the payoff comes quick.
 You’re not slogging for days before seeing anything cool.

-Every turn gives you something beautiful to look at.
+Every turn gives you something beautiful to look at on the Chopta-Tungnath-Chandrashila trek.

 The thing is, it’s not just about the views (though those are ridiculous).
 There’s something about